Why would you choose a specialist prosthodontist to do your implant bridge🤔

 Implant-Supported Bridge (Anterior- Impression)

-Lower Jaw Implant Bridge
+Upper Jaw Implant Bridge (All-on-Four)

 Upper and Lower Jaw Implant Bridges